ibmdbanalytics/ibmdbpy/blogs/use_case.md

 ```

-That' all you have to do!
+That's all you have to do!

 Using our previously opened IdaDataBase instance named ‘idadb’, we can open one or several IdaDataFrame objects.
 They behave like pointers to remote tables.